tdk0702/Bacsic-Networking-Programming/README.md

 </div>

 This is our repository, the place we show what we have done for this project.
-Thank all you for coming with us!
+Thank all you for coming to see our project!

 ## Infomation
 Class: NT106.O21.1 - Network Programming for Beginners